Treasure Valley: Farming

 Eastbound from Vale on US-20/26 into Ontario, Oregon.

 As Boise began to grow, so did the riches of large planters such as Thomas and Frank Davis.
 They moved to Idaho in 1862 for mining and homesteaded right below the Boise Bench on the Boise River.
 Tom Davis became very successful at growing fruit, as he made over $10,000 on one year's apple crop.
 He later purchased more land for orchards and horses.
 In 1907, he donated much of this land as Julia Davis Park in honor of his wife.

 The Owyhee Project was one of the most influential developments of the area.
 It began in 1903, when surveyors began investigating a site on the Owyhee River for the construction of a dam, to impound water for irrigation.
 The Owyhee project received official Congressional sanction in 1924 on December 5 and the Owyhee Dam was completed on September 16, 1932.
 While the dam was under construction, over 98.5 mi of irrigation canals were being dug to the north and south.
 The main purpose of the Owyhee Project was irrigation.
 By 1965, over 111000 acre were being irrigated for a value of more than $23 million.

 In 1941, J. R. Simplot built a dehydrator and began processing large quantities of dehydrated potatoes and onions at a plant near Caldwell.
 His business thrived, selling potatoes to the government and fertilizer to local farmers.

 Technology

 In 1973, Hewlett-Packard purchased a 150 acre site for a future peripherals plant in northwest Boise.
 Micron Technology was founded in 1978, creating an additional, local industry aside from farming and potato packaging.
+In September 2022, Micron announced plans to invest approximately $15 billion through the end of the decade to construct a new leading-edge memory manufacturing fabrication plant in Boise, the first new memory fab built in the United States in 20 years and the largest private investment in Idaho’s history.
+The investment, made possible in part by the CHIPS and Science Act, is expected to create approximately 2,000 direct Micron jobs and over 17,000 indirect jobs.